 As COVID-19 cases continue to impact hospitals, hope is being seen in the first round of vaccines being administered throughout Missouri.

-As vaccine supplies increase throughout the coming weeks and months, vaccine operations to the community will be expanded, as guided by the CDC and the Missouri Department of Health and Senior Services.
-Area hospitals will share a defined timeline as more information becomes available.
+As vaccine supplies increase throughout the coming weeks and months, vaccine operations in the community will be expanded to others as guided by the CDC and the Missouri Department of Health and Senior Services.
+Area hospitals and various healthcare centers like emergency walk-in clinics and others too will share a defined timeline as more information becomes available.

 It will take time to vaccinate all members of the community.
 In the meantime, please continue to follow all safety precautions – wear a mask, practice physical distancing and hand hygiene.

 The community will be kept informed and updated as more is learned and prepared for each phase of vaccinations.
 There are many moving parts related to the supply and administration of the vaccine, so thank you for your patience and understanding as healthcare providers strive to take care of their communities.